vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/developer_workflow.rst

 .. _section_qct_b5g_s1c_vinayjk_03-12-24-127-51-384:

-Migrate from previous release to the next release
+Migrate from the previous release to the next release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This depends on the development, branching, and integration workflows at